 As in previous years, the Oratory provided religious services, pastoral care and education throughout the year, in the Oratory church and premises at Brompton Road, at the Oratory schools, in hospitals and elsewhere.
 The Fathers made themselves available to parishioners, visitors and those in need.
-Every day of the year the Church remained open for prayer and visiting.
+Apart from the lockdown period from March to July, every day of the year the Church remained open for prayer and visiting.
 The pastoral and spiritual work undertaken by the Fathers is not susceptible to numerical measurement, and continues year by year within a long-established framework.